MonalBarse/Byte-Projects/Chat-App/README.md

 Welcome to the Chat App – a project designed for me to learn the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This application serves as a practical learning experience, allowing me to delve into the world of real-time chat applications while mastering the core technologies of the MERN stack.

-- Also, if you want to follow how I approached building this from scratch, you can check out [Learnings](./Learnings.md).
+- Also, if you want to follow how I approached building this from scratch, you can check out [Learnings](./Learnings.md) file.
 I tend to update this every time I make any progress.

 ## Features